mrpappas/lab-rat/💰 Acquisitions.md

 Rocket lab has indicated it will likely make additional acquisition(s) in the future to support the build out and deployment of their own constellation / assets in orbit.

-In a [[2024 Convertible Senior Note]] capital raise, Rocket Lab indicated some of the funds could be used for M&A:
+In a [[./2024 Convertible Senior Note|2024 Convertible Senior Note]] capital raise, Rocket Lab indicated some of the funds could be used for M&A:

 >[!quote]
 > "We look forward to deploying this capital efficiently and expediently towards a mix of opportunities including potential M&A and other strategic growth and scaling investments."